jpritikin/ddal/README.md

 [supply narcotics for Senator Joe McCarthy](http://druglibrary.org/schaffer/history/e1970/drugswashdc.htm), in effect becoming the nation's most hypocritical drug dealer.
-This site is dedicated to him.
+This site is dedicated to Harry.

 In an effort to avoid taking credit or blame for [this parody site](https://jpritikin.github.io/ddal/), contributions are welcome.